 What We treat

-Southeast Addiction’s individualized treatment plan offers a comprehensive look at cocaine addiction and dependence, along with other commonly abused substances.
+Southeast Addiction’s individualized cocaine addiction treatment in Norcross, GA offers a comprehensive look at cocaine addiction and dependence, along with other commonly abused substances.
 Our staff has the experience, training, and compassionate perspective required to assist those who are stuck in a cycle of abuse and dependence.
 We offer a range of treatment options depending on your time available and what would suit your own personal needs best.